Holistic Guidance for Occluded Person Re-Identification: Proposed Approach

-\textbf{Attention Embedding:} Attention embedding is particular to Student network alone capable of producing attention for the partial features such that the attended partial feature will have good separation between within and between class distances similar to that of Teacher.
-Let the attention embedding (which is a set of two layers 1x1 convolutional filters with Relu between them followed by Batch Normalization layer with Sigmoid activation for final attention output) be represented by $AE$, then the attention produced by the attention embedding is given by following,

-The attention maps in Eqn.~\ref{eqn:am} $A^i$ of size $B \times C$ are obtained for each of the partial feature with $i=1, \ldots, p$ and $p$ being the number of parts.
+\emph{Attention Embedding} is particular to student network alone capable of producing attention for the partial features such that the attended partial feature will have good separation between within and between-class distances similar to that of the teacher.
+Let the attention embedding (which is a set of two layers $1\times1$ convolutional filters with ReLU between them followed by batch normalization layer with sigmoid activation for final attention output) be represented by $AE$.
+The attention produced by the attention embedding is given by $A^i = AE(f^i_O)$.
+The attention maps in $A^i$ of size $B \times C$ are obtained for each partial feature, with $i=1, \ldots, p$ and $p$ being the number of parts.
 The attention obtained is multiplied with each partial feature to obtain attended partial features, ${{f_a}^i = f^i_O \bigotimes A^i}$.
-The layers for occluded image classification, \ie $FC^i_c$, are applied on each of the attended partial feature ${f_a}^i$.
-While training on artificially occluded dataset alone, we use a binary classifier to learn occluded or non-occluded images on artificially occluded samples similar to ~\cite{icmeocc}.
+The layers for occluded image classification, $FC^i_c$, are applied on each of the attended partial feature ${f_a}^i$.
+While training on an artificially occluded dataset alone, we use a binary classifier to learn occluded or non-occluded images on artificially occluded samples similar to~\cite{icmeocc}.

-\textbf{Learning Attention by Distance Distribution Matching:} In order to learn the attention, the student network is given occluded input images.
-Then, DCD of the occluded and holistic Deep features are compared.
-In order to do this, given a mini batch of image input, with occluded and holistic images $I_O$ and $I_N$, we extract partial features $f^i_N$ and ${f_a}^i$ (partial feature with attention).
+In order to \emph{learn the attention}, the student network relies on occluded input images and distance distribution matching.
+Then, DCD of the occluded and holistic features are compared.
+Given a mini-batch of image input with occluded and holistic images $I_O$ and $I_N$, partial features $f^i_N$ and ${f_a}^i$ (partial feature with attention) are extracted.
 We denote the class identity for the features by $u$ and $v$.
-Therefore, for a given mini-batch, we extract pairs of image features with different combinations within a batch which is given by,
+Therefore, for each mini-batch, we extract pairs of image features with different combinations within a batch according to: